-Data at Work is a major project of the University of Chicago’s Center for Data Science and Public Policy, the Department of Labor, the National Skills Coalition, and a large set of community stakeholders.
-Community building continues to be a core component of the project: anyone can get involved and contributions are very welcome.
+Data at Work was a major project of the University of Chicago’s Center for Data Science and Public Policy, the Department of Labor, the National Skills Coalition, and a large set of community stakeholders.
+Community building continues to be a core component of the project: *anyone can get involved and cont

-The Open Skills Research Working Group is dedicated to improving machine learning algorithms for translating workforce data into actionable insights about the dynamics of skills and jobs in the American economy.
-The Group is a made up of researchers from a variety of backgrounds, from economics to machine learning.
+The Open Skills Research Working Group was dedicated to improving machine learning algorithms for translating workforce data into actionable insights about the dynamics of skills and jobs in the American economy.
+The Group was made up of researchers from a variety of backgrounds, from economics to machine learning.

-Data at Work hosts monthly researcher’s calls to continue the conversation with researchers to better understand how our public datasets can be improved.
+The University of Chicago hosted monthly researcher’s calls to converse with researchers to better understand how the public datasets could be improved.